 GLADYS: That was in Australia.

-GLADYS: So he was very keen to work for the Lord to do His will, whatever God wanted he was ready to do.
-So he actually, after several...several years, well at the age of 24 after two years attending Bible college, he knew that God wanted him somewhere.
-He had heard about this working in ???? district with the leprosy patients and also the other church-related activities.
-And so he came out...he came out at the age of 24 and on his 24th birthday he arrived, so he had just completed 34 years on the 18th of January.
+GLADYS: So he was very keen to work for the Lord and to do His will.
+Whatever God wanted he was ready to do.
+So he actually, after several years – well at the age of 24, after two years attending Bible college, he knew that God wanted him somewhere.
+He had heard about this working in the Mayurbhanj district with the leprosy patients and also the other church-related activities.
+And so he came out at the age of 24 and on his twenty-fourth birthday he arrived, so he had just completed 34 years on the 18th of January.

-JOHN: So it was almost twenty years later that you were married to him.
+JOHN: So it was almost 20 years later that you were married to him.

 GLADYS: Well almost, yes.

-JOHN: Eighteen years later.
-And then you came and joined him and did he continue that...the ministry to the leprosy patients through all these years?
+JOHN: Yeah, 18 years later, and then you came and joined him.
+And did he continue that, the ministry to the leprosy patients through all these years?

-GLADYS: Well he wasn’t fully involved with the leprosy work up until that time, he had been..he had been relieving as necessary.
-There were two...there was one other lady who was...had the responsibility, but he had relieved and ? the work.
-And this other lady, Miss Oliver Okon(??), she eventually had to return to Australia following...with cancer.
+GLADYS: Well he wasn’t fully involved with the leprosy work up until that time.
+He had been relieving as necessary.
+There were two – there was one other lady who had the responsibility.
+But he had relieved and learned the work.
+And this other lady, Miss Olivacon, she eventually had to return to Australia with cancer.

 JOHN: I see.

-GLADYS: So in 1984 he actually fully took over the work of the leprosy farm.
-Maybe I should explain the work of the leprosy farm?
+GLADYS: So in 1984 he actually fully took over the work of the leprosy home.
+Maybe I should explain the work of the leprosy home?

 JOHN: Please do.

 GLADYS: It is actually was donated by the Maharajah around 1895-96.
-And it was originally started as a leprosy-beggars camp and then it was moved out into what was then the outskirts of the town.
-But whatever treatment was available they were giving to them.
-But, of course, the treatment, full treatment didn’t become available until the early 1990's.
-So from that time on they’ve been treating the patients with the full treatment of drugs and they are completely curable within two years.
+And it was originally started as a leprosy-beggars camp, and then it was moved out into what was then the outskirts of the town.
+But whatever treatment was available, they were giving to them.
+But of course, the treatment – full treatment didn’t become available until the early 1980’s.
+So from that time on they’ve been treating the patients with the full treatment of drugs, and they are completely curable within two years.

 JOHN: Boy, that’s wonderful.
 How does that disease transmit itself?
-How do they...how do they contract leprosy?
+How do they contract leprosy?

-GLADYS: Well it’s a...it's mostly by personal contact, particularly where you have people, you know, children and adults touching each other, this is common.
-That is one...that is the main way.
+GLADYS: Well it’s mostly by personal contact.
+Particularly where you have people, you know, children and adults touching each other, this is common.
+That is the main way.

-GLADYS: Well there are several...several grades of leprosy actually.
-There’s the one type protects the nerves more, and one type comes out in skin lesions, but eventually it all attacks the nerves so they lose their feeling and then they get sores because they don’t...not aware that they’re touching something hot or they’re not aware they’ve walked on a stone or cut their foot.
-So, we have to teach them that once they have this nerve damage that they have to govern themselves very carefully to make sure that the...if they have any ??? ???? even though it’s not paining(?)
+GLADYS: Well there are several grades of leprosy actually.
+There’s the one type attacks the nerves more, and one type comes out in skin lesions, but eventually it all attacks the nerves so they lose their feeling.
+And then they get sores because they don’t – not aware that they’re touching something hot, or they’re not aware they’ve walked on a stone or cut their foot.
+So we have to teach them that once they have this nerve damage that they have to govern themselves very carefully to make sure that the – if they have any injury, they need to care for it, even though it’s not paining.

-JOHN: What is...what is the full nature of the ministry?
-I know a part of it would be medical but I’m sure the spiritual aspect of what you and your husband have done is the priority.
+JOHN: What is the full nature of the ministry?
+I know a part of it would be medical, but I’m sure the spiritual aspect of what you and your husband have done is the priority.
 Tell us a little about that.

-JOHN: What kind of a community is Barepodah(?), is that how you say it?
+JOHN: What kind of a community is Baripada – is that how you say it?
 The town you’re in.

-GLADYS: Bahrepodah, I think is the correct pronunciation.
+GLADYS: Baripada, I think is the correct pronunciation.

-JOHN: Yeah, what kind of...what kind of community is that?
+JOHN: Yeah, what kind of community is that?
 Small or large town or city?

-JOHN: And what would a...what would a typical day be like for say you and your husband, if there is such a thing as a typical day...in terms of what you would be engaged in?
+JOHN: And what would a typical day be like for say you and your husband – if there is such a thing as a typical day – in terms of what you would be engaged in?

-GLADYS: He also...to the needs of the patients and gave directions for the people who were working.
-And then he would come back and fix up the accounts and books in relation to that and then he would often have to go off to daily various office government and ? private offices in relation to the leprosy home like the replacement of water tanking...water tank leaks and oh many things in relation to land and all that sort of thing.
-Then after lunch he would try to get some rest because in here you need to rest in the middle of the day so you can survive.
+GLADYS: They all saw to the needs of the patients and gave directions for the people who were working.
+And then he would come back and fix up the accounts and books in relation to that, and then he would often have to go off to the various office – government and other private offices in relation to the leprosy home – like the replacement of water tank leaks and, oh, many things in relation to land and all that sort of thing.
+Then after lunch he would try to get some rest, because in here you need to rest in the middle of the day if you’re going to survive.

-GLADYS: Yeah, and then in the afternoon he would try to do some book work.
-Sometimes we did some visiting of just the houses, community, just friends around, but that was very rare these days.
-But we also had people come in from the villages, they'd go to the doctor and come back and stay with us.
-So many people came for various reasons, from the...where the churches are in the community, in the villages.
+GLADYS: And then in the afternoon he would try to do some book work.
+Sometimes we would did some visiting of just the house – the community, just friends around, but that was very rare these days.
+But we also had people come in from the villages.
+They’d go to the doctor and come back and stay with us.
+So many people came for various reasons from where the churches are in the villages.

 JOHN: Sure, so there was a lot of personal ministry that you were carrying on day in and day out.

-We in the west, we hear all these Bible verses and we understand that, as Peter said, when you suffer for righteousness’ sake the Spirit of grace and glory rests on you.
+We in the west, we hear all these Bible verses and we understand that, as Peter said, when you suffer for righteousness’ sake, the Spirit of grace and glory rests on you.
 And all of those indications of the blessedness and the somewhat inevitability of persecution coming against those who are faithful to Christ, we know that scripturally.
 But it seems far away, it seems distant to us.
-Statistically we’re reading today that there are more Christians being martyred today than at any time in the history of the church.
-For those in America and western Europe, that just seems really not to be a reality, but when we look at the world outside of the west, Christianity is being persecuted on a wider scale than ever.
-And it is true that thousands of Christians every year are losing their lives in environments all...all across this world.
+Statistically, we’re reading today that there are more Christians being martyred today than at any time in the history of the church.
+For those in America and western Europe, that just seems really not to be a reality, but when we look at the world outside of the West, Christianity is being persecuted on a wider scale than ever.
+And it is true that thousands of Christians every year are losing their lives in environments all across this world.
 And this brings it really home when it happens to somebody specific and when it comes right down to your family.
-And I’m sure that your...your husband back in 1965 when he decided to go to India realized the implications, realized the price that could be paid, realized, of course, the challenges, the difficulty.
-I know your...
+And I’m sure that your husband, back in 1965 when he decided to go to India, realized the implications, realized the price that could be paid, realized of course the challenges, the difficulty.
+I know your –

 JOHN: Your home is near Calcutta.